On Orders Over £150

 Whatever the application, we have a range of plywood types to choose from which can be cut to any size or shape using our CNC router for a great level of accuracy and repeatability.
 All you need to do is send us your drawings in either CAD format or a sketch and we can cut it.
 As well as cutting shapes and curves into plywood sheets, our CNC router can also be used for rebating, pocketing and hole cutting, for most other sheet materials in addition to plywood.
-We also provide laser cutting, CNC engraving services and miter cutting, for added decorative options.
+We also provide laser cutting and CNC engraving services for added decorative options.

 If you’re looking for a material for printing, you may want to consider birch plywood.
 Using state-of-the-art UV printers, we have the capability to print full sheets of plywood in one go, providing a reliable finish and quicker results than can be achieved with painting.
 We currently only list 8x4 sheets (2440x1220mm) but we can purchase and cut sheets of up to 2000x3000mm, so get in touch with our team today to discuss your requirements.
 We offer optional next day delivery if you’re working to a deadline and if you have a larger order, we have our own transport service which operates throughout most of the UK.
 If you have a bigger project and require ongoing supply, contact us to discuss bulk discounts and regular supply orders.

 18mm plywood sheets strikes the perfect balance between affordability and great quality, making it a brilliant material for a host of different applications.
 The method for constructing plywood sheets involves layering sheets of wood at contrasting 90-degree angles and securing with glue and compression for a strong and hard-wearing material.
 The result is a product that can withstand weight well and resists shrinkage, warping and twisting.
 We offer custom cutting services that enable you to purchase plywood sheets in any size or shape to suit your needs.